Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 ### Simulating a disk failure

-Now that we have the necessary information, we can simulate a disk failure and begin testing.
-In this example, we will fail the primary disk `nvme0n1`.
+Now that we have the necessary information, we can simulate a disk failure.
+In this example, we will fail the primary disk `nvme0n1` (note this is the disk with the mounted ESP).

 The preferred way to do this is via the OVHcloud rescue mode environment.

 Reboot the server into rescue mode and log in with the provided credentials.

-To remove a disk from the RAID, first mark it as **Failed** and remove its partitions from the RAID arrays.
+To remove a disk from the RAID, first mark it as **Failed**, then remove its partitions from the RAID arrays.

 **Note**: This is just an illustration; adapt the commands to your own configuration.